cudmore/PyMapManager/docs/docs/install-client-server.md

 ## 2) Starting the client/server for local use (basic)

-Start both unicorn and http-server with our `PyMapManager/serve_local.sh` script.
+Start both unicorn and http-server with our [`PyMapManager/serve_local.sh`][serve_local] script.

 This will work well if you are only going to be browsing the client/server from the same machine (e.g. localhost).
-This will work on MacOS (and Linux).
+This will work on MacOS and Linux.

 ### Start the servers with